nickl1234567/nickl1234567.github.io/content/authors/admin/_index.md

 My name is Nick Lemke.
 I first got in touch with medical image analysis in terms of a university-related internship with [Camila González](https://med.stanford.edu/profiles/320362).
 After writing my master's thesis under the supervision of Camila and [Martin Mundt](https://owl-ml.com/people/), I joined the [Medical and Environmental Computing (MEC) Lab](https://meclabtuda.github.io/) as a Ph.D. student in May 2024.

 Supervised by my principal investigator [Anirban Mukhopadhyay](https://sites.google.com/site/geometricanirban/), I am working on resource-constrained medical image analysis using Neural Cellular Automata.
-I focus on Continual Learning, out-of-distribution detection/generalization.
+I focus on Continual Learning and Out-of-distribution detection.

 If you want to get in touch, feel free to write me an e-mail.